Exploring Cosmic Matter in the Laboratory

 Progress in construction of the CBM cave

-The main goal of the German-Russian Roadmap is to expand cooperation at major research infrastructures in Russia.
+The goal of the German-Russian Roadmap is to expand cooperation at major research infrastructures in Russia.
 One of the projects is the instrumentation and scientific usage of the future accelerator complex NICA (Nuclotron-based Ion Collider fAcility), currently being built in Dubna at JINR.
 The German contributions to this cooperation are financed by the Federal Ministry of Education and Research (BMBF) and handled by GSI.
-For this purpose, a cooperation agreement between JINR and GSI has been worked out, which has a total volume of about 20 million Euros.
-It was signed in early February in Moscow during the "Helmholtz Winter Talks 2020", a traditional event for the exchange of views between decision-makers from politics, science and society in Russia and Germany.

-The agreement on technical cooperation between GSI and JINR consists of several subprojects: coordination and technical follow-up, stochastic cooling for the NICA collider, silicon tracking system for the NICA experiment BM@N as well as read-out electronics and data acquisition for this experiment, research and development for the superconducting high intensity ion injector Linacs@JINR and finally beam diagnostics and LLRF electronics for linear accelerators.
+The agreement on technical cooperation between GSI and JINR covers several subprojects: the Silicon tracking system for the NICA experiment BM@N as well as read-out electronics and data acquisition for this experiment, the stochastic cooling for the NICA collider, research and development for the superconducting high intensity ion injector Linacs@JINR, and finally beam diagnostics and LLRF electronics for linear accelerators.

 After signature of the cooperation agreement between JINR and GSI in 2020, detailed working packages have been approved by the BMBF in early 2021.
 The total volume of the subprojects is 21.3 million Euros, with 14.3 million Euros devoted to the realization of the NICA experiments BM@N and MPD, i.e. to the construction of the Silicon tracking system, its read out-electronics, and the data acquisition system.